hedi0/TrackOra/README.md

 **Copyright (c) 2024 hedi0.
 All rights reserved.**

-Under the Apache License 2.0, you are free to:
+Under the Apache License 2.0, you are free to
-*   **Re